- Data publishing workshop: 4 June – 6 June 2019

 - Fellowship: 10 June – 9 August 2019

-The Environmental Data Initiative (EDI) has ten fellowships available in its ecological data management training program for Summer 2019.
+The Environmental Data Initiative (EDI) recruited 9 fellows for its ecological data management training program for Summer 2019.
 The fellowships are intended for undergraduate, graduate and recent postgraduate students.
-This fellowship is available to applicants legally living and studying in the US.
-The duration of the fellowship training program is June 10 – August 9, 2019 and requires full-time commitment to the training activities.
-The fellowship support of $5000 will be administered through the University of Wisconsin-Madison, except for the fellowship with the TERRA_REF project, which will be administered through the University of Arizona.
+The duration of the fellowship training program is June 10 – August 9, 2019.
 The fellows will receive training in ecological data management and gain hands-on experience through participation in data preparation, archiving and publishing with scientists and information managers at specific host research sites.
-For a list of host sites and on-site mentors, see below.
+For a list of this year’s host sites and on-site mentors, see below.

-EDI-hosted data publishing workshop: The fellowship is preceded by a mandatory in-person data publishing workshop at the University of New Mexico in Albuquerque (June 4 – June 6, 2019), during which the fellows learn about data cleaning and formatting, metadata content, the Ecological Metadata Language (EML) and how to create EML using the R programming environment.
+EDI-hosted data publishing workshop: The fellowship is preceded by a in-person data publishing workshop at the University of New Mexico in Albuquerque (June 4 – June 6, 2019), during which the fellows learn about data cleaning and formatting, metadata content, the Ecological Metadata Language (EML) and how to create EML using the R programming environment.
 Furthermore, the fellows will be instructed on how to archive data packages in the EDI data repository.
-EDI will pay for workshop travel, accommodation and meals.

 Host sites and on-site mentors for training program

 - Baruch Institute of Coastal Ecology and Forest Science, Field Station, Clemson University: “Long-term forestry and wildlife dynamics data.”
-Mentor: Dr. Skip J. Van Bloem (email@example.com); Location: Georgetown, SC (not on campus)
+Mentor: Dr. Skip J. Van Bloem (email@example.com); Location: Georgetown, SC.
+Fellow: Vanessa Bailey